Permafrost/TundraTN/README.md

   Trading Networks document, and can be used to override the values of any extracted attributes, or to set the values of additional attributes not extracted by Trading Networks when it recognizes the type of document being routed.
+Attribute values that include percent-delimited variable substitutions will have their value resolved against the pipeline.
+If any variable substitution includes references to `$document`, the content will first be parsed and added to the pipeline as `$document` to support substituting attribute values based on the content being routed.
-* `$namespace` is a list of namespace prefixes and the URIs they map to, used when serialize [XML] content with elements in one or more namespaces.
+* `$namespace` is an optional list of namespace prefixes and the URIs they map to, used when `$content` is provided as an IData document to be serialized to [XML] with elements in one or more namespaces.
 * `$encoding` is an optional character set to use when encoding the resulting text data to a byte array or input stream.
 Defaults to [UTF-8].
 * `$schema` is the fully-qualified name of the parsing schema to use to